 - Remote login to staff desktops or some departmental servers

-When you connect to VPN, you’ll have a choice of which Group you want to use: Regular, or Tunnel.
+When you connect to VPN, you’ll have a choice of which Group you want to use: Off Campus (Tunnel), or Off Campus (Regular).

-- Regular mode will send Davidson-specific traffic (Banner, OnBase, Blackbaud, etc.) through the VPN, but all other traffic will go to the internet directly.
+- Regular mode will send Davidson-specific traffic (Banner, Etrieve, Blackbaud, etc.) through the VPN, but all other traffic will go to the internet directly.

 - This usually speeds up your overall internet experience and reduces problems with audio and video.